dougeby/IntuneDocs/intune/privacy-data-store-process.md

 Microsoft offers and operates Intune services in many regions worldwide.
 Intune respects the storage location elections made by the administrator for Customer Data.

-For more information, see [Microsoft Intune Where is my customer data?](For more information, see Microsoft Intune Where is my customer data?)
+For more information, see [Where your data is located?](https://www.microsoft.com/trust-center/privacy/data-location)

 ### Personal data retention